What You Need to Know About Metal-Refining Furnace Operator or Tender

 - Direct work crews in the cleaning and repair of furnace walls and flooring.

-Metal-Refining Furnace Operator or Tender Skills
+What a Metal-Refining Furnace Operator or Tender Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.